camwebb/akflora/pages_md/blog3.md

  2. If the query name is missing one or more authors seperated by an “&” in the reference string.
  3. If the author is missing in the query name, accept the reference name if there is only one.
-The fuzzy match should present all reference names with authors when queried for a name without an author, so it is likely that every potential name appears in the choice.
+(When matching to IPNI or TROPICOS only.)
+The fuzzy match should present all reference names with authors when queried for a name without an author, so it is likely that every potential name appears in the choice. <!-- could be automated -->
  4. If the query and reference name differ in “var.” vs. “subsp.”
  _and_ the author strings are the same.